multisynq/react-together/contributing/TERMS_AND_CONDITIONS.md

 #### 2.4 Moral Rights

-If moral rights apply to the Contribution, to the maximum extent permitted by law, you waive and agree not to assert such moral rights against ReactTogether or its successors in interest, or any of our licensees, either direct or indirect.
+If moral rights apply to the Contribution, to the maximum extent permitted by law, you waive and agree not to assert such moral rights against React Together or its successors in interest, or any of our licensees, either direct or indirect.

-#### 2.5 ReactTogether Rights
+#### 2.5 React Together Rights

-You acknowledge that ReactTogether is not obligated to use your Contribution as part of the Material and may decide to include any Contributions ReactTogether considers appropriate.
+You acknowledge that React Together is not obligated to use your Contribution as part of the Material and may decide to include any Contributions React Together considers appropriate.

 #### 2.6 Reservation of Rights